Park Champions™ Initiative

 Jayni Rassmussen (Moderator)

-Jayni Rasmussen is the Advocacy and Outreach Manager for the National Recreation and Park Association.
-She manages the Public Policy's team's advocacy initiatives, including the Park Champion campaign.
+Jayni Rasmussen was the Advocacy and Outreach Manager for the National Recreation and Park Association until July 2019.
+She managed the Public Policy's team's advocacy initiatives, including the Park Champion campaign.
 Prior to NRPA, Jayni worked at Ocean Conservancy, where she coordinated advocacy and outreach efforts both on Capitol Hill and on the ground to garner support for ocean health policy.
 Jayni is a graduate of Kent State University, where she received her B.A. in Political Science.

-Senior Government Affairs Manager, National Recreation and Park Association
+Former Director of Government Affairs, National Recreation and Park Association

-Kate Clabaugh joined NRPA in May 2017 and manages our advocacy work related to health and wellness policy priorities, including nutrition, healthcare, and education.
+Kate Clabaugh joined NRPA in May 2017 and managed the advocacy work related to health and wellness policy priorities, including nutrition, healthcare, and education.
 Kate previously worked for the national anti-hunger organization, the Food Research and Action Center, working with Congress to protect and expand access to the federal nutrition programs.

 Director of Research, National Journal